Historical Films Historians Can't Stand To Watch

 Advertisement

-That's based on a real event, and the film does a reasonably good job of depicting the desperation of urban warfare.
-Unfortunately, as The Guardian points out, the film gets a lot of really important aspects of the events absolutely wrong.
 For one, it ignores the high number of civilians killed in the action, making it seem like everyone who dies was a voluntary combatant.
-It also completely ignores the presence of child soldiers, preferring not to deal with the complex moral questions attached.
+It also completely ignores the presence of child soldiers, preferring not to deal with the complex moral questions attached to fighting 10-year-olds.

 Perhaps most egregious is the way the film portrays the American forces not only as mostly white but also as acting alone when, in fact, they were supported by a large number of Pakistani and Malaysian soldiers.
-These soldiers were our allies and were heavily involved in the battle, but they are completely deleted from the story — the only Pakistanis we see are fawning servants waiting for the soldiers back at their base.
-Pakistan president Pervez Musharraf was so irritated about this that he denounced the movie.
+Those soldiers were our allies and were heavily involved in the battle, but they are completely deleted from the story — the only Pakistanis we see are fawning servants waiting for the soldiers back at their base.
+Pakistan's then-President Pervez Musharraf was so irritated about this that he denounced the movie.

 Advertisement